eclipse-archived/smarthome/docs/documentation/index.md

 Besides the runtime framework and implementation, the Eclipse SmartHome projects also provides different kinds of tools and samples:

-* Eclipse editors for editing configuration models and rules.
+* Extension for VS code for editing configuration models and rules.
 These provide full IDE support, such as content assist and syntax validation.
 * Maven archetypes to easily create skeletons for extensions
 * Demo packaging with other Eclipse IoT projects